minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

   $ npm install
   ```

-Installation can take some time, up to 20 minutes.
+Installation can take some time, be patient.
 There might be a lot of confusing output, but if you see something similar to the following, the installation was successful

 **Example** expected output: